samueltenka/stronglenses/report.markdown

-A `random forest` is a weighted ensemble of `trees`, each of which is a linear classifier on the space of axis-aligned threshold features whose set of weights must satisfy the tree property: every nonzero weight must be dwarfed by all larger nonzero weights.
+A `random forest` is a weighted ensemble of `trees`, each of which is a linear classifier on the space of axis-aligned threshold features whose set of weights obeys the tree property, namely that every nonzero weight is dwarfed by all larger nonzero weights.
 We trained a random forest with near-standard Scikit-learn settings, namely ???.
 The resulting pattern of `feature importances` is quite interesting: